 Reliability Engineering Consulting or Consultant

-As of the April 2019 update (private browser search for ‘reliability engineering consultant or consulting’) found the following listing in order – minus job placement of job board services.
-Four new firms joined the list, two firms returned, five firms dropped off, and the remaining five shuffled the order of listing.
+As of the April 2020 update (private browser search for ‘reliability engineering consultant or consulting’) found the following listing in order – minus job placement of job board services.
+One new firm joined the list, two firms returned, five firms dropped off, and the remaining five shuffled the order of listing.
 We added the number of clicks these links have received since first appearing on the list.